 - Click the (...) button in the Date/Time Format field.

 - In the Date/Time Format Builder dialog, select the desired format from the list in the Predefined date/time formats field, click Insert, and then click OK.

 - Click the Scaling tab.

-- To control the starting/ending tick marks, change the Axis minimum and Axis maximum.
-The Axis minimum and Axis maximum are entered in date/time format.
+- To control the starting/ending tick marks, change the First major tick and Last major tick.
+Both values are entered in date/time format.
 Highlight the existing values and type the desired date/times.

 - To display more regular intervals, change the Major interval option.
 The Major interval is in number of years, weeks, days, hours, minutes, or seconds between ticks.
 Select the appropriate interval and set the number of that interval.
 For instance, to show a tick mark every 10 days, set the value to 10 and the interval to Days.

 Set the Major interval to control the tick mark spacing.